EMCQable/eficode20/README.md

 https://github.com/eficode/assignment-timetables

-npm scripts:
+*npm scripts:
-npm dockerdev starts the interactive development server for the react page in a docker container npm dockerprod starts a production optimized build in a docker container npm predeploy builds react, and docker dev + production builds npm deploy builds everything and pushes the react production build to s3 and docker images to dockerhub
+    *npm dockerdev starts the interactive development server for the react page in a docker container *npm dockerprod starts a production optimized build in a docker container *npm predeploy builds react, and docker dev + production builds *npm deploy builds everything and pushes the react production build to s3 and docker images to dockerhub *Run tests with: CI=TRUE npm test

 Docker package: